sergiocollado/potpourri/notes_on_system_architectures_and_design_patterns.md

 ## Behavioral

-How do OBJECTS OF A CLASS behave and interact with each other, in the work and taks distributions.
+How do OBJECTS OF A CLASS behave and interact with each other, in the work and taks distributions, roles and responsabilities of each class.

 - **Strategy**: defines a family of algorithms or data processes, and encapsulates them, in such a way that they are interchangeable.
 - **Iterator**: defines a sequential access to an element collection